AIModCon/modcon-hpc/Testing/README.md

 ```
 Can you write an AMReX code that demonstrates the creation of a MultiFab and writes a plotfile with this multifab in it?
 ```

-2.Get a GPU interactive node
+2. Get a GPU interactive node

 3. Run the inference as
 ```